okuvshynov/qna/README.md

 To tag the bot, use one of the tags '@opus ', '@sonnet ', '@haiku ', '@opus+ ', '@sonnet+ ', '@haiku+ ' with a space after bot name.
 The ones with '+' sign would include the content of the entire paper, the selected part of the text and the question.
 The ones without '+' would only ask the question itself.
 They are cheaper/faster and more suitable for generic questions (what does central limit theorem say?) rather than something about the document itself.

-Using context-aware bots on large books is probably a bad idea, so there are two more qualifiers:
+Using full-context-aware bots on large books is probably a bad idea, so there are two more qualifiers:
 - '*' would use the highlight + question. [prompt template](prompts/selection_v0)
 - '#' would find 3 relevant pages (using page-level embeddings lookup based on the question) + the current page + highlight. [prompt template](prompts/pages_v0)